Swingin' A's: Dynasty

 The Athletics did not seem to have lost a step in the 1975 season.
 They scored 758 runs, second only to the Boston Red Sox in the AL. They did not have as many hits as other teams, but they ranked second in home runs, runs batted in, and stolen bases.
-Their 3.27 ERA was second to Baltimore while allowing the least amount of hits while allowing 606 runs (third least).
+Their 3.27 ERA was second to Baltimore while allowing the fewest hits while allowing 606 runs (third fewest).
 They won the AL West for the fifth straight year in a row by seven games over the Kansas City Royals.
 They met the Boston Red Sox in the 1975 American League Championship Series.
 However, the Athletics would be trounced by Boston in three games, losing 7–1, 6–3, and 5–3.

 Decline

 The Athletics utilized tremendous defense and timely hitting to win their championships, winning twelve World Series games in three years, despite being outscored by a total of 56 to 53.

 In the end, the man who merited the most credit for building the key core members that won three championships, ended up being the one associated with its downfall.
 The disagreements that Finley had with numerous players and managers would come back to haunt him when the reserve clause ended in 1975.
 Hunter was the first step, as he brought up his breach of contract dispute to arbitration on November 26, 1974.
 On December 16, arbitrator Peter Seitz ruled him a free agent.
 Finley had to deal with the fact that any player of his not signed under a multi-year deal would be a free agent after 1976.
 He decided to try and gut his team before it could be done.
 It started on April 2, when he traded Jackson and Holtzman to the Baltimore Orioles for three players (most notably Don Baylor).
 Dark was fired after the end of the 1975 season, with Finley describing him as "too busy with church activities" (this occurred after Dark stated in a church talk that Finley had to accept Jesus Christ as his savior or else he would go to Hell); Finley replaced him with Chuck Tanner.